bitwarden/directory-connector/README.md

 [![appveyor build](https://ci.appveyor.com/api/projects/status/github/bitwarden/directory-connector?branch=master&svg=true)](https://ci.appveyor.com/project/bitwarden/directory-connector)
 [![Join the chat at https://gitter.im/bitwarden/Lobby](https://badges.gitter.im/bitwarden/Lobby.svg)](https://gitter.im/bitwarden/Lobby)

-# bitwarden Directory Connector
+# Bitwarden Directory Connector

-The bitwarden Directory Connector is a command line application used to connect your bitwarden enterprise organization to an existing directory of users and groups.
+The Bitwarden Directory Connector is a command line application used to connect your Bitwarden enterprise organization to an existing directory of users and groups.
 It is written in C# with the .NET Framework.
 It consists of a console application and an optional windows service to run syncs in the background on a specified interval.

 Supported directories: